cinoss/cupl/README.md

 ## Conventions

 - User/Core activity must start with `@` symbol, these will go to `When` steps of Gherkin file.
-- If condition must be a statement that end with `?`, it's will be drop while parsing.
+- If condition must be a statement that end with `?`, the question mark will be drop while parsing.

 > :x: `is PIN correct?`